Sangrur district

-Origin and history

-The administrative district of Sangrur was created in 1948.
-Earlier the area fell in the Nabha Princely State.
+History

+Before 1773, Sangrur town was part of the Nabha state.
+In 1773–74, it came under the control of the Jind State following a quarrel between the two states.
+The region that now forms Sangrur district was historically divided among the princely states of Kaithal, Nabha, Jind, and Patiala.
+Until 1843, the parganas of Ghabdan and Khadial were part of Kaithal State.
+After Kaithal was annexed by the British, a few villages from the Mahalan Ghabdan area were transferred to Jind State as part of an exchange.
+During the British era, Sangrur, Badrukha, and 43 nearby villages (now in sangrur and sunam tehsil) were part of Jind State.
+However, the majority of the territory that now forms Sangrur district belonged to Patiala State, including areas like Sunam, Dhuri, Dirba, Moonak, Longowal, & Bhawanigarh with some areas also belonging to Nabha State.

+In 1948, after the end of princely rule, the modern Sangrur district was created from territories of Nabha, Jind, and Patiala states and formed part of PEPSU.
+In 1953, the Barnala district was abolished, and its tehsils—Dhuri, Malerkotla, Barnala, and part of Phul—were merged into Sangrur.
+In 1956, PEPSU was merged with Punjab.
+In 1966, Jind and Narwana tehsils were transferred to form the new Haryana state Jind district during the Punjab Reorganisation.
+Later, in 2006, the entire Barnala tehsil was separated from Sangrur to form Barnala district.
+In 2021, Malerkotla tehsil was carved out to create the new Malerkotla district.

 Settlements in Sangrur trace back to the pre-Harappan period.
 Recent excavations in Rohira in Sangrur have revealed a 10-metre high mound with settlements dating back to 2300 BC.
 Excavations from Mard Khera village have led to the discovery of pottery from the Harappan period.
 Remnants of pottery from the Kushan period have also been discovered.

 Demographics

 According to the 2011 census Sangrur district (including Malerkotla district) had a population of 1,655,169 of which male and female were 878,029 and 777,140 respectively, roughly equal to the nation of Guinea-Bissau or the US state of Idaho.
 This gives it a ranking of 300st in India (out of a total of 640).
 The district has a population density of 449 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 12.3%.
 Sangrur has a sex ratio of 885 females for every 1000 males, and a literacy rate of 67.99%.

 After bifurcation, the district had a population of 1,225,415.
 Scheduled Castes made up 368,562 (30.08%) of the population.